-The company has been advised by its lawyers that income tax demand are not tenable, and hence this is being contested.
+The Company has been advised by its lawyers that income tax demand and goods and service tax demands are not tenable, and hence this is being contested.
 No provision in the books has been considered necessary for the above matters.
 The future cash flows on account of the above cannot be determined unless the judgements/decisions are received from the ultimate judicial forum.
-No reimbursements is expected to arise to the company in respect of above cases.
+No reimbursements is expected to arise to the Company in respect of above cases.